---- — Cheers: to Marley Kinsey who penned a winning essay about a stroll through Northumberland with Dr. Joseph Priestley.

 The Middletown teen won $100, a plaque, a family membership to the museum, Hershey's chocolate and two HersheyPark tickets in the Hershey Story's History Contest.

 Her literary efforts are a tangible lesson for the rest of us.
-Local history has a unique power to ignite young imaginations and keep them involved in local historic preservation.
+Local history has a unique power ignite young imaginations and keep them involved in local historic preservation.
 There can be no finer bridge between the past and the future.

-Jeers: To those who think an actual rifle is an appropriate gift for a 4-year-old.
-That thinking -- or, more accurately, succumbing to marketing -- led to the death of a 2-year-old girl in Kentucky last week.
+Jeers: To those who think an actual rifle is an appropriate gift for a four-year-old.
+That thinking -- or, more accurately, succumbing to marketing -- led to the death of a two-year-old girl in Kentucky last week.
 The shooter, her 5-year-old brother, had received the weapon as a gift last year.
 A grasp of what a gun can do is beyond the brainpower of most children who have just learned to walk.
 It's heartbreaking to imagine how one little boy in Kentucky is going to remember his sister for the rest of his life.
 All because an adult wanted him to have his first rifle.

 Cheers: To Montour County residents who want to see a 226-acre wetland area in Mayberry Township preserved.
 The residents are understandably on edge with the pending June 1 auction of the land.
-No one wants to deny a future owner the right to profit from the acquisition, but profit can take a number of forms, especially in a region that is just starting to hit its stride when it comes to recreational tourism.
+No one wants to deny a future owner the right to profit from the acquisition, but profit can take a number of forms, especially in a region that is just starting to hit it's stride when it comes to recreational tourism.

 Jeers: To those who don't show up May 23 when the public gets a chance to weigh in on a proposed extension of the Buffalo Valley Rail Trail.
 The existing rail trail had more than it's share of birth pangs as critics feared everything from litter problems to crime.
 Making a project like this work will take lots of serious and creative planning.
 In the end, Lewisburg could be well on the way to being the only community in Pennsylvania to have a rail trail running through the town.